 What I couldn’t find is an absolute momentum back-test, using Gary Antonacci’s standard twelve month look-back, on Global Stocks as a whole (represented by the MSCI World Index before 1988 and MSCI ACWI All County World Index after 1988).

-Since it piqued my curiosity, I decided to do a long back-test—taking things back to 1970.
-I call it the Global Stocks Absolute Momentum (GSAM) strategy.
+Since it piqued my curiosity, I decided to do a long back-test.
+I call it the Global Stocks Absolute Momentum strategy.
 I had to use 1970 as a start date since I could only find global stock index information going back that far.

 For global stocks, I used the MSCI World Index from 1970 through 1988 and I used the MSCI ACWI from 1988 onward.
 Unlike the MSCI World Index, the MSCI ACWI includes emerging markets as well.
 Prior to 1988, it's very difficult to obtain good data on emerging markets.

 For bonds I had some difficulty locating good monthly data.
 While the bond rates information is out there, rates on bonds—especially medium term or longer—do not translate easily to monthly performance.
 So I used U.S. T-bill data from 1970 through 2004 and the ICE 7-10 Year Treasury Index from 2005 onward.

 While the bond data issue would have a small effect on returns, it shouldn’t be that significant.
 (If anyone has and can legally share good bond index monthly data that goes back to the 1970s, please let me know and I will tweak my spreadsheets.)

 My idea in doing this study was to test if there was a meaningful advantage in the relative momentum aspect of Dual Momentum when testing the strategy using better stock data.

 While U.S. stocks only, or International stocks only, would clearly show a less favorable result, the issue with this comparison is that you only are looking at one-half of the equation.